ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of ephemeral storage to set for the instance of the application.
 Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 </dd>
 <dt>`-i`, `--image`</dt>
-<dd>The name of the image used for this application.
-The format for the image must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
+<dd>The name of the image that is used for this application.
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
+If `REGISTRY` is not specified, the default is `docker.io`.
+If `TAG` is not specified, the default is `latest`.
 This value is optional.
 </dd>
 <dt>`-max`, `--max-scale`</dt>
 <dd>The maximum number of instances that can be used for this application.
 This value is optional.
 The default value is <code>0</code>.